betsee/cellnition/README.rst

 Please cite our pre-print in any work that utilizes *Cellnition*::

-Pietak, Alexis, and Michael Levin.
+Pietak, Alexis, and Levin, Michael.
  “Harnessing the Analog Computing Power of Regulatory Networks with the Regulatory Network Machine.”
 OSF Preprints, 2 Dec.
 2024.
 Web.